shivasrk12345/Unredactor_cs5293sp19-project2/README.md

 x_test = vec.fit_transform(x_test)
 y_pred =  model.predict(x_test)

+I have used only one nearest neighbour to the name while predicting.

 Bugs: -Errors will occur if the training and test files don’t contain at least one name.